 The Department of Philosophy at Memorial University offers an M.A. program with a strong emphasis on writing in Philosophy.

-The programme is designed so that it may be completed in one academic year (three semesters) of full-time study.
-The programme can also be taken part time, in which case completion time is longer.
+The program is designed so that it may be completed in one academic year (three semesters) of full-time study.
+The program can also be taken part-time, in which case completion time is longer.